toEther/ethereum-kit-android-new/README.md

 ### ExactIn/ExactOut

 With `UniswapKit` you can build swap transaction that either has an exact `In` or exact `Out` amount.
-That is, if you want to swap exactly 1 ETH to USDT, you get `TradeData` using `bestTradeExactIn` method.
-Similarly, if you want to swap ETH to USDT and you want to get exactly 1000 USDT, then you get `TradeData` using `bestTradeExactOut`
+That is, if you want to swap exactly 1 KMC to USDT, you get `TradeData` using `bestTradeExactIn` method.
+Similarly, if you want to swap KMC to USDT and you want to get exactly 1000 USDT, then you get `TradeData` using `bestTradeExactOut`

 ### Trade Options